UltraDiuve/City_Pooling/docs/source/Build and deploy.rst

     │
-    └── prd                         # "Production" folder, which is what can be ├── index.html              # seen in GitHub pages ├── geography.html          # obviously sent to GitHub repo
+    └── prd                         # "Production" folder, which is what can be ├── index.html              # seen in GitHub pages ├── geography.html          # sent to GitHub repo
         └── ...

-Documentation is deployed when `prd/` folder is updated and push to distant repo.
+Documentation is deployed when `prd/` folder is updated and pushed to distant repo.

 _______________________________________________________________________________